4bhish/cash-register-app/README.md

 # cash-register-app
-creating cash register manager web app that will give customer end amount to be returned in minumum number of notes,using vanilla javascript.
+creating cash register manager web app that will give customer end amount to be returned in minumum number of notes.
 ### Tech Used:
 - vanillaJS
 - html5